12 Surprising Facts About Mel Brooks

 Reiner and Brooks put together several popular albums’ worth of interviews with this character, who supposedly danced with Marie Antoinette and fathered over 42,000 children (“Not one comes to visit me,” he lamented).
 In 1998, the duo’s fifth album, The 2000 Year Old Man in the Year 2000, earned a Grammy.

 By the late 1970s, Brooks had established himself as one of the top comedy directors in Hollywood, with genre parodies as his bread and butter.
-After lampooning westerns in Blazing Saddles, horror movies in Young Frankenstein, and Keaton-esque cinema in Silent Movie, he chose the great Alfred Hitchcock as his next target.
+After lampooning westerns in Blazing Saddles, horror movies in Young Frankenstein, and Buster Keaton-esque cinema in Silent Movie, he chose the great Alfred Hitchcock as his next target.

 Out of respect for the Master of Suspense, Brooks mailed him a rough story outline in advance with a note that read, “If any of this offends you, I won’t do [the movie].”
 In response, Hitchcock invited Brooks to his office, where the two would meet on a regular basis to develop what became 1977’s High Anxiety.
 “Every Friday, I’d come over,” Brooks said.
 “He was the most lovely, charming guy that ever lived.”
 The day after Hitchcock saw the final cut, he congratulated Brooks with a case of choice wine.
-“I’ve still got three [bottles] left,” said the funnyman in 2013.
+“I’ve still got three [bottles] left,” the funnyman said in 2013.

-In the original, 1968 version of The Producers, we get two musical numbers: “Prisoners of Love” and “Springtime for Hitler.”
+In the original, 1968 version of , we get two musical numbers: “Prisoners of Love” and “Springtime for Hitler.”
 Brooks came up with the melody and lyrics for both, though he had to ask a musicologist friend to convert these into actual sheet music.
 The director’s other songwriting credits include the titular track of Blazing Saddles and “Hope for the Best, Expect the Worst” from his second movie, The Twelve Chairs.

 Although he didn’t direct it, Brooks regards To Be or Not To Be (1983) as his favorite of all the pictures he’s ever done.
 A remake of Ernst Lubitsch’s 1942 masterpiece of the same name, it stars Brooks and Bancroft as the Bronskis—a married couple who head a theater company in Nazi-occupied Warsaw.
 Early on, they take the stage for a Polish-language cover of the hit jazz song “Sweet Georgia Brown.”
 To pull this off, the pair recruited a language tutor.
 “There’s no greater joy than singing … with my wife in Polish,” Brooks once declared.
 In a 2013 interview with SirusXM, Brooks reminisced about the film—and Bancroft.
 “She was fun,” he says.
 “I liked her so much, I couldn’t get enough of her.”

 On September 8, 2014, Brooks cemented his place in movie history—literally.
-As Hollywood looked on, the director left his foot and handprints on a new block of the Walk of Fame.
+As Hollywood looked on, the director left his foot and handprints on a new block of the Hollywood Walk of Fame.
 In typical Mel Brooks fashion, he did so with a prosthetic eleventh finger.

 In showbiz, those that can pull off winning an Emmy, Grammy, Oscar, and Tony are known as “EGOTs.”
-So far, only 12 individuals have earned the title.
-Brooks’ journey toward becoming the eighth EGOT in world history started in 1967, when his work with Sid Caesar netted him an Outstanding Writing Emmy.
+So far, only 16 individuals have earned the title.
+Brooks’s journey toward becoming the eighth EGOT in world history began in 1967, when his work with Sid Caesar netted him an Outstanding Writing Emmy.
 Two years later, Brooks accepted a Best Original Screenplay Oscar for The Producers.
 He then won three more Emmys en route to landing a Grammy with Carl Reiner for their aforementioned 2000 Year Old Man in the Year 2000 album in 1999.
 Finally, Brooks personally took home a trio of Tonys after The Producers musical was released.

 As if all this weren’t enough, he’s also been a Kennedy Center honoree and, in 2010, Brooks received the Presidential Medal of Freedom.
 When he was given the latter, President Barack Obama delivered a memorable speech, noting: “By illuminating uncomfortable truths about racism and sexism and anti-Semitism, he’s been called our jester, asking us to see ourselves as we really are, determined that we laugh ourselves sane.”